Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Initially I tried to use a color combination using a yellow_white color mask between HSV and HSL color spaces, but then I noticed that the S channel and L channel can be used separately to generate binary images.
-Also I tested sobel gradients in x direction, y direction, magnitud threshold and angle direction thresholds but for simplicity I used gradients in x direction.
+Initially I tried to use a color combination using a *yellow_white color mask* between HSV and HSL color spaces, but then I noticed that the *S channel* and *L channel* could be used separately to generate binary images.
+Also, I tested sobel gradients in *x direction, y direction, magnitud threshold and angle direction thresholds but for simplicity I used gradients in x direction.

 Note: I believe that x_treshold, y_threshold, magnitude_threshol and direction_threshold can be used altogether to get less noisy images.
 Even if I did not combine them.
 Those functions are in cells 32,33,34 from jupyter notebook and I was inspired on class exercises to write them.